 Georgia 60 Day Notice to Vacate

-A Georgia 60 Day Notice to Vacate is an official lease termination letter to end a month-to-month tenancy.
+A Georgia 60 Day Notice to Vacate is an official lease termination letter to end a tenancy at will or a month-to-month lease.
 This notice may also be used for tenants that do not have a written lease that pay rent monthly or for tenants with an expired lease.

 This letter is typically used by landlords because it satisfies the legally required amount of notice whereas tenants only need to provide a 30 day notice.